Irozaih/trillo/README.md

 - [Cubic Bezier](https://cubic-bezier.com/): A tool used to easily generate desired transition values for `cubic-bezier()` function.
 - [HTML Glyphs](https://css-tricks.com/snippets/html/glyphs/): A list of glyphs and their corresponding codes that can be used in HTML and CSS files.
 - [BEM Methodology](http://getbem.com/): A CSS methodology that helps us to easier organize our CSS code and prevent headaches caused by thinking about how to name a CSS class.
-- [Can I use](https://caniuse.com/): A tool which provides us with up-to-date browser support tables for support of front-end web technologies on desktop and mobile web browsers.
+- [Can I Use](https://caniuse.com/): A tool which provides us with up-to-date browser support tables for support of front-end web technologies on desktop and mobile web browsers.
 - [Tiny PNG](https://tinypng.com/): A tool for smart PNG and JPEG compression
+- [Screen To Gif](https://www.screentogif.com/): Screen, webcam and sketch-board recorder with an integrated editor
+- [Photopea](https://www.photopea.com/): Free online photoshop :trollface:

 ---